rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 #### Suggestions

-For the conference flyer, consider another format like markdown/HTML or PDF that has been created to be accessible ([Adobe](https://csuf.screenstepslive.com/m/96806/l/1474315-alt-text-for-images-in-adobe-acrobat-pdf) and [Microsoft Office](https://support.microsoft.com/en-us/office/create-accessible-pdfs-064625e0-56ea-4e16-ad71-3aa33bb4b7ed) have facilities for this.
+For the conference flier, consider another format like markdown/HTML or PDF that has been created to be accessible ([Adobe](https://csuf.screenstepslive.com/m/96806/l/1474315-alt-text-for-images-in-adobe-acrobat-pdf) and [Microsoft Office](https://support.microsoft.com/en-us/office/create-accessible-pdfs-064625e0-56ea-4e16-ad71-3aa33bb4b7ed) have facilities for this.

-For the conference website, the heading "Accessibility and Inclusivity" on the website would be a perfect place to provide information about accessibility practices like captions, accessibility standardsfor presenters, and address other questions potential participants might have about disability-related access.
+For the conference website, the heading "Accessibility and Inclusivity" on the website would be a perfect place to provide information about accessibility practices like captions, accessibility standards for presenters, and address other questions potential participants might have about disability-related access.

 The website provides an email address for questions,